dtsdwarak/blog/collections/_posts/2019-08-05-nVidia-Does-Hate-Linux.md

 tags: nvidia, gpu, linux
 ---

 Last weekend was fantastic.
-One more line struck off from my to-do list.
+One more line struck off my to-do list.
 I had the chance to build my first desktop.
-While this isn't a post about how to choose the best PC parts, I'd like still you to know the parts I picked for my rant to make sense.
+While this isn't a post about how to choose the best PC parts, I'd still like you to know the parts I picked, for my rant to make sense.

 Type|Item
 :----|:----|